C2SM/c2sm.github.io/tools/icontools.md

 # DWD ICON Tools

-The DWD ICON Tools contain a set of routines which may be suitable for reading, remapping and writing of fields from and to predefined grids, e.g. regular (lat-lon, gaussian) or triangular (ICON).
+DWD ICON Tools contain a set of routines which may be suitable for reading, remapping and writing of fields from and to predefined grids, e.g., regular (lat-lon, gaussian) or triangular (ICON).
 It can be used to generate lateral boundary conditions (LBC) and initial conditions (IC) for ICON-LAM simulations.

 ## Support status

-The `master` branch is continuously tested on Piz Daint.
+The `master` branch is continuously being tested on Piz Daint.

 ## Access

-In order to get access to the [DWD ICON Tools repository hosted on the C2SM GitHub organization](https://github.com/C2SM/icontools), please contact your group's technical contact.
+In order to get access to the [DWD ICON Tools repository hosted on the C2SM GitHub organisation](https://github.com/C2SM/icontools), please contact your group's technical contact.
 They will be responsible for adding you to the appropriate user group.

 ## Compile